datogogadze/movies-search-engine/README.md

 # search-engine

-search engine for movies. data is in search-engine/solr/movies_core/movies.json file.
+Search engine for movies.
+Express.js server is started on localhost:3000.

+Data is in search-engine/solr/movies_core/movies.json file.

 Indexing is performed by Solr.
 Which is run in docker container 8984:8983.